Kauan19-hub/Projects/README.md

 ---

-**<h2>🤝 Contribuições</h2>**
+*<h2>🤝 Contributions</h2>*

 ###

-Sinta-se à vontade para abrir issues ou enviar pull requests, para contribuições ou sugestões!
-Muito obrigado! 😎
+Feel free to open issues or send pull requests for contributions or suggestions!
+Thank you very much! 😎